MARY HIGHLY FAVORED: “BLESSED ARE YOU AMONG WOMEN!” (4)

 He has no stately form or majesty that we should look upon Him, nor appearance that we should be attracted to Him.
 [Isaiah 53:2]

 In addition to this appearance circumstance shared by both mother and Son there is a much greater condition shared by both.
 These two people had extremely high character quotients.
 Of course, there is no comparison between the Lord’s character and that of Mary (or anyone else) in that He is God and is perfect.
-But regarding their humanity, and because both were exceptionally concerned with their spiritual standing and desired greatly to have as sterling a standing as possible, it was enormously difficult for them to answer the call because their respective callings would serve to destroy their outwardly perceived characters.
+But regarding their humanity, and because both were exceptionally concerned with their spiritual standing and desired greatly to have as sterling a standing as possible, it was enormously difficult for them to answer the call because their respective callings would serve to destroy their outwardly perceived good character.

 Mary was a chaste virgin with perfect spiritual credentials.
 She was obviously not without sin and thus required a Savior like everyone else but had striven in her young life to obey God and follow the Law of Moses.
 She was likely the very best at this among young women of her generation.
 Her heart was right and this is why she was chosen.
 But being chosen to be the mother of the Lord would also subject her to endless gossip and the wicked mockery of unbelievers who would believe her to be a gross sinner.
 This would destroy her sterling reputation among all those who rejected her claims of innocence and the highest of callings.
 Yet, she accepted the mission anyway, knowing it was always far better to serve the Lord than to decline the calling to protect one’s reputation.